JuliaAtmosOceanHydro/ICOADSDict.jl/README.md

 http://rda.ucar.edu/datasets/ds540.0/docs/ICOADS2.5-HD_Brohan2015.mp4

-Is it obvious when the Suez and Panama canals were opened?
+Is it obvious when the Suez and Panama canals opened for business?
+Note the changes in ship speed.
 When did data coverage seriously improve along the Equatorial Pacific (to watch El Nino develop from moored buoys) and in the Southern Hemisphere (thanks to drifters!)?

 # Installation